Marcus Cable

 Marcus Cable Company was an American cable television provider headquartered in Dallas, Texas, and founded by Jeffrey A. Marcus and the Milwaukee-based Marcus Corporation.
 It was the nation's largest closely held cable-television company and the ninth largest over all, with 1.1 million customers in 18 states, with its principal markets in Wisconsin, southern California, Alabama, Indiana, Tennessee, and Fort Worth, Texas.
+In 1994, Marcus, along with Charter Communications acquired the cable assets of Crown Media, a division of Hallmark Cards.
 In 1995, Marcus acquired the cable assets of Sammons Communications, which was also based in Dallas, for $1 billion.
 In April 1998, entrepreneur Paul Allen purchased Marcus Cable for $2.775 billion through his investment arm Vulcan Ventures.
 In February 1999, Marcus Cable was merged with Vulcan's Charter Communications.